Constraints on MeV dark matter and primordial black holes: Inverse Compton signals at the SKA: Introduction

 To this point, galactic and extragalactic synchrotron fluxes have been studied using current and upcoming radio telescopes, which appear to be more effective in the case of annihilation or decay of heavier DM particles \cite{Colafrancesco:2015ola, Kar:2019cqo, Kar:2019mcq, Ghosh:2020ipv, Cirelli:2016mrc, Regis:2017oet, Kar:2019hnj, Kar:2020coz}.
 However, this method starts losing sensitivity (even for electron-positron dominated annihilations or decays) if masses of DM particles become $\lesssim$ a GeV.
 This is also true in the case of Hawking radiation \cite{1974Natur.248...30H} (equivalent to the DM decay \cite{Clark:2016nst}) from PBHs with masses heavier than $10^{15}$ g.

 We consider 100 hours of SKA observation of two local dwarf spheroidal (dSph) galaxies, namely, Segue I \cite{Natarajan:2015hma} and Ursa Major II \cite{Natarajan:2013dsa}, the globular cluster $\omega$-cen \cite{Brown:2019whs, Reynoso-Cordova:2019biv} and the Coma cluster \cite{Colafrancesco:2005ji} to determine the viable regions in the parameter spaces of MeV DM and PBH.
-We compare our constraints with the existing CMB constraints obtained from Planck~\cite{Slatyer:2015jla, Slatyer:2016qyl, Poulter:2019ooo}, COMPTEL \cite{Essig:2013goa}, INTEGRAL \cite{Cirelli:2020bpc, Essig:2013goa, PhysRevD.101.123514}, and Voyger 1 \cite{Boudaud:2016mos, Boudaud:2018hqb}.
+We compare our constraints with the existing CMB constraints obtained from Planck~\cite{Slatyer:2015jla, Slatyer:2016qyl, Poulter:2019ooo}, COMPTEL \cite{Essig:2013goa}, INTEGRAL \cite{Cirelli:2020bpc, Essig:2013goa, PhysRevD.101.123514}, and Voyager 1 \cite{Boudaud:2016mos, Boudaud:2018hqb}.
 We exhibit how the radio survey of nearby dwarf galaxies through the SKA telescope can be translated into the limits on the diffusion of sub-GeV electrons inside those targets.
 Finally, we discuss the scope of the future observations of e-ASTROGAM \cite{DeAngelis:2017gra} in the context of MeV DM and PBH parameter spaces.

 The paper is organized as follows.
-In section II, we discuss IC fluxes from MeV DM and PBHs, in section III, we discuss IC flux calculation, in section IV we present our results, and we conclude in section V.
+In section \ref{sec:IC_flux}, we discuss IC fluxes from MeV DM and PBHs, in section \ref{sec:IC_calculation}, we discuss IC flux calculation, in section \ref{sec:Results} we present our results, and we conclude in section \ref{sec:Conclusion}.